SimpleLegal/pocket_protector/README.md

   (AWS/Heroku/TravisCI)
 * Minimizes the number of passphrases and keys your team has to remember and secure
-* Beats the heck out of hardcoded plaintext secrets!!
+* Beats the heck out of hardcoded plaintext secrets!

 ## Installation